VS-work/vizabi-csv-generator/README.md

  In order to generate vizabi csv files for **waffle-server-dev** do following (does the same as `node csv-generator`):
  ```
- npm run generate-from-dev
+ npm run generate-csv-from-dev
  ```

  In order to generate vizabi csv files for **waffle-server-stage** do following:
  ```
- npm run generate-from-stage
+ npm run generate-csv-from-stage
  ```

- In order to generate vizabi csv files for **waffle-server-dev** do following:
+ In order to generate vizabi csv files for **waffle-server-prod** do following:
  ```
- npm run generate-from-prod
+ npm run generate-csv-from-prod
  ```

  This command will install all dependencies and generate vizabi csv files for **waffle-server-dev**: